LiLin-biosoft/CasPhy/README.md

 Li Lin<br>

-CasPhy is a phylogeny reconstruction algorithm for lineage-tracing data.
+CasPhy is an ultrafast phylogenetic reconstruction algorithm.
 It can be installed from Github:<br>

 ```
 install.packages('devtools')